emann615/LetsDefendAlerts/SOC 165 Possible SQL Injection Payload Detected.md

 Since mulitple there were multiple SQLi attempts using different methods that resulted in a consistent response size of 948, this indicates that that the attack was not successful.

-I laso checked the Command History for WebServer1001 in the Endpoint Security tool.
+I laso checked the Command History for WebServer1001 on the Endpoint Security page.
 * The command history shows no indication that the attack was successful.

 <img src="https://github.com/emann615/LetsDefendAlerts/assets/117882385/38f8e75d-bc99-4ac7-b278-911222783ceb" height="80%" width="80%"/>